-The UN's Office for the Coordination of Humanitarian Affairs (OCHA) has taken up the term digital humanitarians to describe this work, because their tools tend to be based on ideas that emerged during the digital revolution.
-Today, most these organizations work under this moniker and an umbrella called the Digital Humanitarian Network (DHN).
+In late 2011, the community took up the term digital humanitarians to describe this work, because their tools tend to be based on ideas that emerged during the digital revolution.16 Today, most these organizations work under this moniker and an umbrella called the Digital Humanitarian Network (DHN).
 That said, 'digital humanitarians' is an imperfect term.
 Entities like the Humanitarian OpenStreetMap Team are not purely digital and work from the field with affected communities using a mix of handheld- and paper-based tools, not just online.
 They also are not necessarily as fully subscribed to the application of humanitarian principles of impartiality, neutrality, and independence as traditional actors.
 These organizations are more focused on the practices of working with a collective intelligence that bridges the affected communities, diasporas, and experts in parts of the world which are willing to provide information as mutual aid.